TofuAo/Masjid_App/INDUSTRIAL_TRAINING_REPORT.md

 During the project, I also receive much feedback from senior and colleagues, this helps me to think in different point of views to cater most possible situations and have a more complete understanding of real-world project requirements to provide and develop a complete application that really solve client's problems.

-The project was successfully completed and deployed to production environment.
-I am glad that I could be a part of this process that helps in business development and provides value to the end users.
+The project development was successfully completed and is prepared for production deployment scheduled for mid to end December 2025.
+I am glad that I could be a part of this process that will help in business development and provide value to the end users once deployed.

 I am appreciate that I am a part of MASJID NEGERI SULTAN AHMAD 1 and appreciate the efforts by faculty that provided this opportunity for me to enroll in this internship program, it helps me growth and experience real world working environment well-guided.
 For the next section, improvement suggestions will be given from my point of view as an intern to both parties, which are industry (MASJID NEGERI SULTAN AHMAD 1) and the faculty (FKOM) of UMPSA.